Home

 of their Andean homeland, North American owners will find them

-remarkably healthy, easy to care for, economical to keep,
+remarkably healthy, easy to care for, economical to keep, and remarkably disease-free.

 FREQUENTLY ASKED QUESTIONS: